ErichFinkle/teacher-simulator/README.md

 ## Known issues:
 As of now, the only problem I couldn't figure out how to fix was how to handle intentionally messed up input for the Day/AM/PM cycle.

+  If the user enters a hybrid input that starts with a number, like 3asd, the program reads the number, pulls the correct action, then automatically says they've made an invalid input for the next action.
+  I tried a few things with getline, but wasn't able to figure it out.
+So, this still exists, but as long as the user enters a number that's intentional, it works fine.